zillow/milhoja/README.md

 git push origin <version>
 ```

-Then watch Travis CI build for any errors, eventually it should appear on the [`battenberg` PyPI](https://pypi.org/project/battenberg/) project.
+Then watch the build for any errors, eventually it should appear on the [`battenberg` PyPI](https://pypi.org/project/battenberg/) project.

 ## FAQ